smwood0906/nyTimesArticleSearch/README.md

 I tried to keep the design simple (but readable) to convey the look of a traditional newspaper and the current New York Times website.

-Since I have not used a JS Framework, I accomplished this task by using jQuery with AJAX request so that the can be updated without needing to be reloaded.
+Since I have not used a JS Framework, I accomplished this task by using jQuery with AJAX request so that the page can be updated without needing to be reloaded.